Last updated February, 2017.

 What you will find is many (perhaps most) thoughts aren't helpful to the present moment, regardless of what you are currently doing.
 They are just dwellings and ruminations that create struggles such as stress, fear, depression, anxiety, regret, worry...

-Your mind drags you into the past with thoughts about what you did or didn't do, and how you should have done things differently.
-It projects you into the future to worry about something that might (but most likely won't!) happen.
-Or, it creates an alternate reality (fantasy).
-The point is, it always wants to be somewhere else.
+Your mind drags you into the past with thoughts about what you did (or didn't) do, or how you should have done things differently.
+It projects you into the future to worry about something that might happen (most likely it won't happen, though).
+Or, it creates an alternate reality (fantasy) for you to get lost in.

 "Is it helpful to what I'm doing right here and now?" quickly cuts through the mental drama.